IrtiHaq/Hybrid_VIT-UNET_FOR_SATALITE_IMAGERY/README.md

 **Model** : TransUNet

 This model is a specialized adaptation of the TransUNet architecture, originally developed by Chen et al. (2021) for medical image segmentation.
-Here, its application has been applied for building segmentation from satellite imagery.
+Here, it has been applied for building segmentation from satellite imagery.

 The Model is a Hybrid ViT + U-Net Model that uses a Vision Transformer as its Encoder and a U-Net Style Model as its Decoder.
 More specifically, the model uses a CNN network (ResNet) and transformer blocks as the encoder and up-sampling layers as the decoder to achieve the task.
 Inspired by a U-Net Structure, Trans-UNet uses the residual network to extract features and perform down-sampling.
 The results are then fed into a transformer to encode.
 Afterwards, up-sampling is used to decode the information.
 The model uses a pre-trained Vision Transformer, specifically in this project, the [ResNet-50 Vit-B 16 ](https://github.com/google-research/vision_transformer) from Google Research's Vision Transformer implementation is used.